Evidence of Dirac Quantum Spin Liquid in YbZn2GaO5: Conclusions

 \section{Conclusions}

-In conclusion, we have successfully synthesized and characterized high-quality single crystals of \YZGO, a Yb-based triangular lattice system without any intrinsic chemical disorder.
-Our experiments reveal that the magnetic heat capacity data at ultra-low temperatures follow a T$^2$ dependence, providing experimental evidence for the realization of U(1) Dirac QSL on a triangular lattice in \YZGO.
-Additionally, our INS investigation of \YZGO~demonstrates gapless, continuum-like spectra at the high-symmetry $M$ and $K$ points but {\it not} at the $\Gamma$ point, confirming the possibility of a U(1) Dirac QSL ground state in this compound.
-Our experimental results are supported by theoretical interpretations.
-Therefore, we suggest that \YZGO~is a highly promising candidate for the long-sought U(1) Dirac QSL and warrants further investigations with other techniques.
+In conclusion, we have successfully synthesized and characterized high-quality single crystals of \YZGO, a Yb-based triangular lattice system that displays no observable intrinsic chemical disorder.
+Our ac-susceptibility measurements rule out the possibility of a spin-glass ground state.
+Furthermore, our specific heat measurements reveal a quadratic temperature dependence of the magnetic component at ultra-low temperatures, as well as linear-$T$ dependence as function of magnetic field, providing strong experimental evidence for the presence of a U(1) Dirac QSL state on a triangular lattice in \YZGO.
+Additionally, our INS investigation of \YZGO~shows gapless, continuum-like spectra at the high-symmetry $M$ and $K$ points, but \textit{not} at the $\Gamma$ point, confirming the potential existence of a U(1) Dirac QSL ground state in this material, and these experimental findings align well with theoretical interpretations.
+Consequently, we firmly believe that \YZGO~represents a highly promising candidate for the elusive U(1) Dirac QSL, and we advocate for further exploration using a diverse range of theoretical and experimental techniques.
+Furthermore, we have recently uncovered a substantial correlation between the predicted Dirac spin liquid spectrum for the superconducting cuprate pseudogap \cite{christos2023model} and the physical properties observed in our compound.
+This discovery shines a spotlight on the potential realization of a Dirac QSL in \YZGO, underscoring its significance within the field.